 But building a strategic partnership doesn't mean giving another party access to your clients.

 Instead, it allows you to:

 Take managing Adwords campaigns, for example.
 To deliver results, a PPC campaign requires more than just keywords and bid management.
-Content, landing page design, and other factors contribute to higher conversions and lower spend.
+Content, landing page design, and other factors contribute to higher conversions and lower spending.

 But those services are in synergy.

 A copywriting firm might service clients who need help with growing website traffic.
 Many PPC agency customers would need a better copy for their landing pages, and so on.

 By forming a strategic partnership, both marketing agencies could service their clients better while helping each other grow.